BradyJRothrock/Oracle-Analytics-Cloud-Workshop/LabGuide200.md

     ![](images/200/img_2a_5_2.png " ")

     >As an intelligent analytics platform, the system is able to provide recommendations for how best to visualize information.
-The system has determined that a horizontal bar chart is a good way to display the information that you are evaluating.
+The system has determined that a bar chart is a good way to display the information that you are evaluating.

     ![](images/200/img_2a_5_3.png " ")